 - Action: The first thing I did was cram.
-I learned everything about the club that was hosting the event, about the course, the gift shop and even what the restaurant served.
+I learned everything about the club that was hosting the event, the course, the gift shop and even what the restaurant served.
 Then I read about the game, learned the rules and how to score.
 For example, I found out that a mulligan allowed you an extra stroke if you didn’t like the shot you took.

 - Result: I came to the event confident and was able to handle all the questions I was asked.
 Instead of feeling anxious, I was loose and all smiles.
 I had fun and helped others enjoy the event, too.
 It was a roaring success.
 Now I’m a golfer!

 Question: “When you were overly tasked, how did you prioritize?”